VA Disability Rating for Tinnitus: 2026 Guide

 How much does 10% tinnitus pay in 2026?

-A 10% VA disability rating pays $175.51 per month in 2026 (veteran alone).
+A 10% VA disability rating pays $175.51 per month in 2026 (veteran with no dependents).
 Combined with other conditions it increases your total combined rating.

 Can I get more than 10% for tinnitus?